domschl/syncognite/bench/README.md

 ```
 The code in [`cp-bench.cpp`](cp-bench.cpp) shows one-liner layer definitions for all network layers within `benchRecipes`, which can be used as examples of layer definitions.

+## Note on performance
+Syncognite in its current stage has not been optimized.
+Several parts of the code contain self-checks that significantly impact performance.
+This will be addressed once the first level of functionality is complete, and beta stage is entered.

+Currently, best peformance seems to be achieved with Clang 4.0.
+Using Clang 4 however requires the dev-branch of Eigen 3 [3.3.90] in order to compile.

 ## Extending the benchmarks
 New benchmarks can be added by extending `benchRecipes`:
 ```cpp